tacotuesday/most-valuable-customers/README.md

 ## Licensing, Authors, and Acknowledgements

+* You can find me on LinkedIn at [https://www.linkedin.com/in/graftoncook](https://www.linkedin.com/in/graftoncook).
 * Data source: Online Retail Customer Churn Dataset on Kaggle (simulated for this project)
 * This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details